bentoml/Yatai/docs/source/installation/migration.rst

 Migration
 =========

 Starting from version 1.0 of BentoML, components of Yatai are installed separately for more standard integration with the Kubernetes ecosystem.
-Components such as deployment, logging, and monitoring features are now add-ons that you must install separately from the Yatai cluster.
+Components such as deployment, logging, and monitoring features are now add-ons that you must install separately, see the :ref:`observability <observability>` section.
 The new installation method allows you to choose which features of Yatai you would like, and have an easier time managing them as separate components.

 .. note:: Migrating data to Yatai 1.0 requires you to have Yatai version 0.46.